 d.
 If converting from a quarter system to a semester system is advantageous, why not convert to a one-term system?
 What would be the advantages and disadvantages of such a system?
-Would you recommend one if it reduced your tuition by 25%?
-50%?
-75%?
+Would you recommend one if it reduced your tuition by 25 percent?
+50 percent?
+75 percent?